 - And last but not least, eat a healthy breakfast before you go to work!
 Breakfast should keep you energized enough for you to kick ass at work.
 If you’re not much into having a full meal, you can whip up a smoothie.
 If you believe that breakfast is the most important meal of the day, try to make it as healthy and hearty as possible.

 Try to make a list of things you think you’d enjoy.
-You can choose from my list, then add something of your own (sing along to your favorite tracks, walk your dog, knit, etc.).
+You can choose from my morning routine checklist for adults, then add something of your own (sing along to your favorite tracks, walk your dog, knit, etc.).

 - Pick the top 5 activities from the list that you think you’ll most enjoy during your morning routine;